Learn about your rights

 - produce and elicit evidence of principle consideration, balance and application.

-We are currently offering these workshops to Medical Workforce under the Mental Health and Wellbeing Act 2022.
+We are currently offering these workshops to the medical workforce under the Mental Health and Wellbeing Act 2022.
 More information on the upcoming workshops is in the next section.

 If you'd like this workshop delivered to your service, please contact IMHA at IMHAadmin@imha.vic.gov.au.